ap2322/enigma/README.md

 Currently, my Enigma class with encrypt and decrypt methods work successfully.
 Encrypt/decrypt command line interfaces successfully implemented as specified in the interaction pattern.

-On branch `craked1`, much of the cracking functionality is started, though the command line interface for that is not implemented.
+On branch `cracked2`, much of the cracking functionality is started, including the command line interface.
+However the algorithm to find the key is not working and needs to be refactored.

 Enigma Class with encrypt and decrypt methods successfully implemented.